appscode/blog/content/post/kubedb-v2024.11.18/index.md

 We are thrilled to announce the release of **KubeDB v2024.11.18**.
 This release introduces several key features, including:

-- **TLS/SSL Support**: TLS/SSL support has been implemented for both Druid, Memcached, , PgBouncer, and ZooKeeper, significantly improving security by enabling encrypted communication.
+- **TLS/SSL Support**: TLS/SSL support has been implemented for Druid, Memcached, PgBouncer, and ZooKeeper significantly improving security by enabling encrypted communication.

 - **OpsRequest Support**: Enhanced operational request capabilities for Druid, Memcached, Microsoft SQL Server, PgBouncer, Solr, and ZooKeeper, providing greater management flexibility.

+- **Autoscaling**: Added autoscaling support for Apache Solr to automatically adjust resources based on workload demands.

 - **RotateAuth**: A new Ops Request named `RotateAuth` has been introduced.
 This feature enables users to rotate the credentials of the database enhancing overall security.
-It is initially added for `Druid`, `Elasticsearch`, `Kafka`, `MongoDB`, `Postgres`, and `Solr`.
+It is initially added for Druid, Elasticsearch, Kafka, MongoDB, Postgres, and Solr.

-- **Autoscaling**: Added autoscaling support for Apache Solr to automatically adjust resources based on workload demands.

 - **Authentication**: Authentication support has been introduced for Memcached, providing an additional layer of security by verifying client identities before granting access.

 - **New Version Support**: Added support for Druid version `30.0.1` and MongoDB version `8.0.3`.

+- **Monitoring**: Added enhanced monitoring feature for KubeDB-managed Cassandra deployments by integrating Grafana dashboards.

 - **Recommendation Engine**: This release includes important fixes and improvements for the Recommendation Engine.